varunkumar/camlio/README.md

 # Camlio

-Experiments with real-time video processing https://camlio.live
+Experiments with real-time video processing https://camlio.live.
+This was a hack built at [Arcesium](https://arcesium.com) Hackathon 2019.
+Camlio is a Bluejeans client that uses real-time video processing techniques to enhance 'work from home' experience.

 ## Features Provided
 - Professional immersive experience with hologram projection